Suicide Risk in Autism

 Data analyses compared scores between the children with autism, depression, and typical development.
 Age, IQ, gender, race, socio-economic status (SES), autism severity, teased, and comorbid psychological problem scores also analyzed to predict children whose mothers rated suicide ideation or attempts as sometimes to very often a problem versus never a problem.
 The results indicated that the percentage of children with autism who had ideation or attempts was 28 times greater than that for typical children, but less than for depressed children.
 For children with autism, four demographic variables (age 10 or older, minority status, lower SES, and male) were significant risk factors of suicide ideation or attempts.
 The majority of children (71%) who had all four demographic risk factors had ideation or attempts.
 Comorbid psychological problems most highly predictive of ideation or attempts were depression, behavior problems, and being teased or bullied.
 Almost half of children with these problems had suicide ideation or attempts.
 Depression was the strongest single predictor of suicide ideation or attempts in children with autism with 77% of children with ideation or attempts considered by their mothers to be depressed.
-A significant finding was that there was no difference in the frequency of suicide ideation or attempts between higher functioning children with ASD and those children with more severe impairment (e.g.., intellectual disability).
+A significant finding was that there was no difference in the frequency of suicide ideation or attempts between higher functioning children with autism and those children with more severe impairment (e.g.., intellectual disability).